theperk08/theperk08/README.md

 Skills :
 - :snake: Python
-- :pager: POCSAG and :airplane: ACARS message
+- :pager: POCSAG and :airplane: ACARS messages

+Passion :
+ - :stars: Astrophotography
+ - :sunrise_over_mountains: CMZ, Ardennes and nature

 <!--
 **theperk08/theperk08** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.